Meeksaint/Azure-Virtual-Machine/README.md

 ![image](https://github.com/Meeksaint/Azure-Virtual-Machine/assets/150755308/0bcf6090-2168-49b0-9dc8-dc47b90e8dbe)

 The section (indicated by the short arrow) is what the resource group should be named.
 It can be named anything, however it would be ideal that the name of the resource group aligns with the content (s) that will be stored into it to be more organised.
-For example: In the resource group on the image shown, it is named "AD-lab2023" because a lab with Active Directory configuration will be conducted and stored inside of the resource group so that the lab can be easily identifiable as to which resource group is belongs to.
+For example: In the resource group on the image shown, it is named "AD-lab2023" because a lab with Active Directory configuration will be conducted and stored inside of the resource group so that the lab can be easily identified as to which resource group is belongs to.
 The region section (indicated by the long arrow) is where the resource group is being created, that is whichever region of the world the resource group is being created, select accordingly.
 Afterwhich, click on "Review + create" (in the bottom left corner) to finish setting up the resource group.
 </p>

 <h> </h>